Getting an E2 Visa with a Complicated Business Structure

 If a business in turn owns another business, then nationality of ownership must be traced to the point of reaching the 50 percent rule with respect to the parent organization.”

 So, tracing is crucial.
 Your attorney needs to be able to simply and easily show the structure of the business and prove the 50% ownership.
 This can be done through graphs, charts, etc. Of course, we will need some sort of documentation to back that up, including corporate documents, etc. It’s always our policy to present the needed evidence in a very simple and clear.
 Don’t let the officer guess what is going on or wade through tons of paper and get lost.

 Another thing to consider when dealing with these structures is control of the company.
 Again, FAM gives us the guidance we need in these cases. “…if the applicant is the investor who is coming solely to develop and direct the enterprise, then the applicant must show that he or she controls or will control the enterprise.
 Normally such control is shown through at least 50 percent ownership by the applicant, but it can also be shown by possession of operational control (through a managerial position or other corporate device) or by other means.”

-If you and your business or business partner are interested in pursuing an E2, contact us today.
+If you and your business or business partner are interested in pursuing an E2 visa, contact us today.
 We can help show that you have the requisite nationality and control for this visa.
-And, as always, we’re happy to help!
+You can qualify for an E2 visa with a complicated business structure, you just have to know how to show that you meet the requirements.
+As always, we’re happy to help!